AnandaRauf/Stilyer/README.md

 - Download pip : https://pypi.org/project/pip/

 How to use :
-- Edit script stilyer.py in def function chf : choose your file python.
+- Edit script stilyer.py in def function chfd and chfl : change choose your folder and file python.
 - Open Script Stilyer, and press F5 / Open your cmd typing py stilyer.py